pexip/os-llvm-pex-future/llvm/docs/CommandGuide/llvm-dwarfdump.rst

             When displaying debug info entries, only show children to a maximum depth of <N>.

+.. option:: --show-section-sizes

+            Show the sizes of all debug sections, expressed in bytes.

+.. option:: --show-sources

+            Print all source files mentioned in the debug information.
+Absolute paths are given whenever possible.

 .. option:: --statistics

             Collect debug info quality metrics and print the results as machine-readable single-line JSON output.
+The output format is described in the section below (:ref:`stats-format`).

 .. option:: --summarize-types